telerik/blazor-docs/components/document-processing/words.md

 # Telerik WordsProcessing

->note **RadWordsProcessing** is part of the **Telerik Document Processing** libraries.
+>note <a href = "https://www.telerik.com/blazor-ui/wordprocessing" target="_blank">RadWordsProcessing</a> is part of the **Telerik Document Processing** libraries.
 The full documentation for this component is available at [https://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing](https://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/overview).

-**RadWordsProcessing** is a processing library that allows to create, modify and export documents to a variety of formats.
+<a href = "https://www.telerik.com/blazor-ui/wordprocessing" target="_blank">RadWordsProcessing</a> is a processing library that allows to create, modify and export documents to a variety of formats.
 Through the API, you can access each element in the document and modify, remove it or add a new one.
 The generated content you can save as a stream, as a file, or send it to the client browser.

    ![RadWordsProcessing Overview image](images/RadWordsProcessing_Overview_01.png)